dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [x] change clay armor values & leather armor values
 - [x] change armor progression to be clay -> leather -> bronze -> iron
-- [ ] change furnace progression to use kiln instead of furnace to make clay stuff (figure out what to do with furnace)
 - [x] remove silver from chapter 1 entirely
 - [x] remove lead ingots from chapter 1
 - [x] make black porcelain recipe